What are the Late Payment Charges and Fee for LIC Premium?

 Based on the above details, the LIC calculator calculates the late payment fees.

-Illustration of Late Fee Calculation with the Help of LIC Premium Payment Late Fee Calculator
+Illustration of Late Fee Calculation Using the LIC Premium Payment Late Fee Calculator

 What are the LIC late payment charges for premiums?